yaninyzwitty/hyperpb-go/DESIGN.md

-This compiler's equivalent of instruction selection (which we call archetype selection) is the mechanism by which a `FieldDescriptor` is associated with one of dozens of `archetype`s, which represent the various ways in which a field can be parsed and accessed.
+This compiler's equivalent of instruction selection (which we call archetype selection) is the mechanism by which a `FieldDescriptor` is associated with one of dozens of `compiler.Archetype`s, which represent the various ways in which a field can be parsed and accessed.
 For example, for each `protoreflect.Kind`, there is an archetype for that field appearing as implicit presence (called "singular" here), explicit presence (i.e. "optional") or repeated.

-Other archetypes that are not yet implemented include:

-- Archetypes for each kind appearing as a oneof.
-- Archetypes for the 12 * 17 = 204 possible map kinds.
-- Archetypes for non-UTF-8-validated string fields.

 The addition of extra archetypes is not a performance penalty if they are not used in a particular parser, which allows for arbitrary levels of